INL Bureau · Office Profiles

 💊

-Leads Department efforts to counter illicit fentanyl precursor flows from China; co-leads U.S.-India Drug Policy Framework.
+Leads Department efforts to stop illicit fentanyl precursor flows from China; co-leads U.S.-India Drug Policy Framework to address India's role as a potential replacement source for fentanyl precursor chemicals.
 INL assistance in Asia builds partner capability to detect and interdict illicit narcotics before they reach American shores.

 Team & Contacts